ZtModArchive/Complete-Ecosystem-Scenario/README.md

 This mod adds in a cut scenario under the _The Globe_ campaign series, it is the last one in this campaign (fourth in beta 1).

 - [x] Check if 6 savannah herbivores and 4 savannah carnivores are in the same habitat.
 - [x] Check if a savannah herbivore has been attacked and killed.
--   [ ] Check if a guest has witnessed the attack.
+- [x] Check if a guest has witnessed the attack.
 - [x] Check if a 4 months have passed with enough savannah animals sharing the same habitat

 ### Language support

 - Chinese (Traditional)
 - Dutch
 - English
+- French
+- German
 - Japanese
+- Korean
+- Portuguese (Brazil)
+- Spanish

 ## Building